-An international online patent search takes about a week and costs R4,503 (inclusive of vat).
+An international online patent search takes about a week and costs R9,950 plus vat.
 The report includes copies of relevant documents and our opinion regarding what should be patented.

 A South African provisional patent reserves your right to file patents worldwide for a year.
 Use this year further to develop / manufacture your product and to receive feedback from the market.
 In a year's time you must decide whether to obtain a complete patent in South Africa only, or to extend your "reservation" to file patents in 152 countries for a further 18 months.

 The provisional patent does not become "granted".
 It is not a "patent" and cannot be enforced against third parties.
 Filing a provisional patent merely permits you to disclose your invention publicly and to file corresponding complete patents 12 months later.